Bringing Agent-Native Observability to SigNoz

 We've watched teams try to give that judgment to an agent.
 The result is the same every time: the agent generates noisy alerts, the team learns to ignore them, and within a couple of weeks, the experiment is uninstalled.
 As one engineer told us: "If it once gives you a false alert, you just start ignoring it."
 Without a human who cares about the feature, an alert isn't a signal — it's noise that happened to clear a threshold and might not be a cause of concern.

 So our view of what observability looks like in an agent-native world has two halves.
-Agents collect, correlate, summarise, and chase down causes — they bring the context.
-Humans set the policy, choose what to monitor, decide which alerts deserve a page, and ultimately decide when something matters — they bring the care.
+Agents should gather evidence, correlate telemetry, and propose causes.
+Humans should set alert policy, choose what deserves a page, and decide when a pattern matters.
 The roles haven't disappeared.
 They've moved up the stack.

 Why SigNoz fits the agentic era